statisticsnorway/ssb-altinn-python/README.md

 isee_transform(file)
 ```

-If you want to recode/map names in the FELTNAVN-column, you can use a dictionary with the original names as keys, and the new names as values.
-And then pass the dictionary as an argument when you run the function isee_transform(file, mapping)
+If you want to recode/map names in the FELTNAVN-column, you can use a dictionary with the original names from the xml as keys, and the new names as values.
+And then pass the dictionary as an argument when running the function isee_transform(file, mapping).

 ```python
 from altinn import isee_transform